HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

    |ldc-eula|

 #.
-Proceed to register the Data Collector (see following section).
+Proceed to register the Data Collector.

 .. _Register: